ON THIS PAGE: You will learn about the different treatments doctors use for children with this type of cancer. Use the menu to see other pages.

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat cancer is called a radiation oncologist.
 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation therapy given from a machine outside the body.
 Proton beam radiation therapy is a more precise way of delivering radiation therapy, which could decrease both the severity and frequency of short and long-term side effects.
 Only a few centers can offer this type of radiation therapy, so talk to your doctor about the availability.

 Fatigue, drowsiness, nausea, vomiting, and headache are common side effects of radiation therapy, and these usually go away after treatment.
-Radiation therapy in young children can interfere with normal growth, including growth of the bones around the eye, depending on the dose.
+Radiation therapy in young children can interfere with the body’s normal development, including growth of the bones around the eye, depending on the dose.
 The increased risk of additional tumors later in life for children with the hereditary form of retinoblastoma is further increased after external-beam radiation therapy.
 These effects are not seen after radioactive plaque therapy.
 Learn more about the basics of radiation therapy.

 Cryosurgery, also called cryotherapy or cryoablation, uses liquid nitrogen to freeze and kill cells.
 More than one freezing may be needed.